BeeaaB Logo

 BeeaaB HealtH nutritional analysis of Chicken, broilers or fryers, wing, meat and skin, cooked, fried, batter

-The comprehensive analysis of nutrients and the nutrition table is based on approximately 100 gr of Chicken, broilers or fryers, wing, meat and skin, cooked, fried, batter, and takes into account the daily requirements of calories and macronutrients, including carbohydrates with a breakdown of daily carbohydrate distribution, required fiber, and necessary fats categorized into polyunsaturated fats, monounsaturated fats, saturated fats, harmful trans fats, cholesterol, essential omegas such as omega-3 and omega-6, as well as DHA.
-It also includes proteins with a breakdown of essential and semi-essential amino acids, and all daily micronutrient requirements such as vitamins and both major and trace minerals in the diet of a Male 52-year-old individual with defined physical fitness, a height of 187 centimeters, a weight of 82.85 kilograms, and specified daily physical activity in terms of type, timing throughout the day, intensity, and duration.
+The comprehensive nutrient analysis and nutrition table is based on approximately 100 gr of Chicken, broilers or fryers, wing, meat and skin, cooked, fried, batter and takes into account daily calorie and macronutrient needs, including carbohydrates with a breakdown of daily carbohydrate distribution, required fiber, necessary fats categorized into polyunsaturated fats, monounsaturated fats, saturated fats, trans fats, cholesterol, essential omegas such as omega-3 and omega-6, as well as DHA, and proteins with a breakdown of essential and semi-essential amino acids, and all daily requirements for micronutrients such as vitamins and major and minor minerals in the diet of Male 52-year-old individual with a height of 187 centimeters, weight of 82.85 kilograms, and with specified aerobic physical activity in terms of time, intensity, and duration on a daily basis.

 BeeaaB HealtH nutritional analysis of Chicken, broilers or fryers, wing, meat and skin, cooked, fried, batter